 DISCUSSION

 From our analysis of organ-specific flavone diversity, we detected profiles for S. baicalensis and S. barbata which matched closely with previous publications (Xu et al., 2020; Q. Zhao et al., 2016).
-In these flavone profiles, high concentrations of 4´-deoxyflavones accumulated in the roots, and much lower concentrations of 4´-deoxyflavones and 4´-hydroxyflavones accumulated in the stems and leaves.
+In these flavone profiles, high concentrations of 4´-deoxyflavones accumulated in the roots, and much lower concentrations of 4´-deoxyflavones and 4´-hydroxyflavones accumulated in the stems and leaves (Fig 2).
 As described by Q. Zhao et al. (2016), the root-favored accumulation of 4´-deoxyflavones by S. baicalensis is due to root-specific overexpression of several enzymes with activity exclusively, or near exclusively in 4´-deoxyflavone biosynthesis.
-In contrast to the pattern we observed in S. baicalensis and S. barbata, we identified several species which accumulated higher concentrations of 4´-deoxyflavones in their leaves as compared to their roots.
-These species included S. racemosa and S. leonardii.
-S. wrightii also accumulated notable amounts of 4´-deoxyflavones in its stems.
-In comparison, only trace amounts of 4´-hydroxyflavones were present in the aerial tissues of these species.
-Thus, this result suggests an upregulation of at least one 4´-deoxyflavone specific biosynthetic gene, rather than an upregulation of genes with similar activity in both 4´-deoxyflavone and 4´-hydroxyflavone biosynthesis.
-For all species we selected, differences in root and aerial tissue flavone profiles indicates the selectivity of enzymes towards either 4´-deoxyflavones or 4´-hydroxyflavones (or their respective precursors), as well as organ-specific regulation of biosynthetic gene expression.
+In contrast to the pattern we observed in S. baicalensis and S. barbata, we identified several species which accumulated higher concentrations of 4´-deoxyflavones in their aerial parts as compared to their roots.
+These species included S. racemosa and S. wrightii.
+Also several species including S. baicalensis accumulated chrysin and/or chrysin 7-glucuronnide in their leaves (Fig 2a).
+This suggests that the expression of 4´-deoxyflavone enzyme isoforms is not perfectly root-specific, and some enzymes having activities toward 4´-deoxyflavone precursors such as SbCLL-7 and SbCHS-2 may be active in both roots and aerial parts at least under our growth condition.
+It is also possible that some fraction of 4´-deoxyflavones being synthesized in the roots are being transported to the aerial parts.
+The fact that 4´-hydroxyflavones were not detected in roots of most species indicates the selectivity of enzymes towards either 4´-deoxyflavones or 4´-hydroxyflavones (or their respective precursors), as well as organ-specific regulation of biosynthetic gene expression.